Documentary Wedding Photography by Stacey Doyle

 The feels.

-wedding photographed in Mexico
+fun wedding photographed in Mexico

-father and daughter dancing during her wedding
+emotional father daughter dance during the wedding

 It was all so good.